 We also count failed repetitions as no different than successful repetitions.
 I have heard too many students play a particular passage over and over again, failing each time, only to have succeeded on their hundredth attempt.
 Instead of repeating the successful attempt over and over again, they move onto something else.
 They have just taught their nervous system how to be inconsistent on that passage!

 Finally, great practicers focus a lot of their time on basic skills rather than advanced ones.
 Basic skills are those things that are called for in practically any piece of music we will ever play.
 This includes sound production, articulation, flexibility, endurance, intonation, rhythm, etc. By working on these basic skills, we improve our ability to play almost all music.
-In contrast, by working on a more advanced skill we only improve our playing for those rare times when that skill is necessary.
+In contract, by working on a more advanced skill we only improve our playing for those rare times when that skill is necessary.

 In conclusion, effective practicing is about the marriage of intellect and will.
 Merely logging hours in a practice room is not sufficient.
 We must also strive to understand, refine, and direct our practice habits.
 That said, being efficient is not enough either.
 It takes many many repetitions to fully master a skill and many many skills to master a craft.
 Even the tiniest of improvements to a practice routine can yield huge differences in results when multiplied over days, weeks, months, and years.